Capture of Carthage (439)

-Carthage was captured by the Vandals from the Western Roman Empire on 19 October 439.
+The Battle of Carthage of 439 was when the city of Carthage was captured by the Vandals from the Western Roman Empire on 19 October 439.
 Under their leader Genseric, the Vandals crossed the Strait of Gibraltar into Africa and captured Hippo Regius in August 431, which they made the capital of their kingdom.
 Despite an uneasy peace with the Romans, Genseric made a surprise attack against Carthage in October 439.
 After capturing Carthage, the Vandals put the city to the sack and made it the new capital of their kingdom.

 Background

 In Gaul

 In 406, the Vandals advanced from Pannonia travelling west along the Danube without much difficulty, but when they reached the Rhine, they met resistance from the Franks, who populated and controlled Romanized regions in northern Gaul.
-Twenty thousand Vandals, including Godigisel himself, died in the resulting battle, but then with the help of the Alans they managed to defeat the Franks, and on December 31, 406 the Vandals crossed the Rhine, probably while it was frozen, to invade Gaul, which they devastated terribly.
+Twenty thousand Vandals, including Godigisel, died in the resulting battle, but then with the help of the Alans they managed to defeat the Franks, and on December 31, 406 the Vandals crossed the Rhine to invade Gaul, which they devastated terribly.
 Under Godigisel's son Gunderic, the Vandals plundered their way westward and southward through Aquitaine.